Skip to content

 Piku FAQ

-Piku is for developers, small teams, or hobbyists who want to easily deploy and manage their applications on their own servers, including low-resource machines like Raspberry Pis, without the overhead of complex server administration.
+Piku is ideal for developers, small teams, or hobbyists who prefer to host applications on their own infrastructure.
+It provides a straightforward deployment experience without the complexities of traditional server setup and maintenance.

 Guides & Articles